Fitzpatrick DNA Study

 The first set of results took a few months to complete.
 Colleen finally received them the night before the Second International Fitzpatrick Clan Gathering in July 2002.
 Surprisingly, the results showed that only two of the participants were even remotely related.
 As time went on, the Fitzpatrick study grew larger, and was shepherded by Dr. Colleen from Relative Genetics, to DNA Heritage, before arriving at Family Tree DNA (FTDNA).

-Eighteen years later, the Fitzpatrick study has grown to over 490 members with an immense impact upon our understanding of our Clan history.
+Eighteen years later, the Fitzpatrick study has grown to approximately 500 members with an immense impact upon our understanding of our Clan history.
 Some who carry the surname Fitzpatrick learned that they are not genetically Fitzpatricks, while others without a knowledge of their ancestry have found their counties of origin through matches with Fitzpatricks who are presently living in Ireland.

 Our study has shown that the Fitzpatrick Clan is genetically diverse, with an interesting and complicated history.
 Half of our members belong to family groups originating from the four corners and centre of Ireland, from Co.
 Laois, Co.
 Cork, Co.
 Down, Co.
 Clare, and Co.
 Cavan.
 About a quarter of us belong to a few smaller groups of unknown origins, while the remaining quarter are singleton Fitzpatricks, still waiting to find matches to any surname at all.